“Ryder.. Ryder wake up...”

 I jumped out of bed and dressed quickly before rushing to the door.
 My mother grabbed my arm, forcing me to turn back.

 “No!
 You can’t go out there.
 We will need someone to take care of the pack when this is over.
-You are only fifteen, you need to run.”
+You are only fifteen.
+You can’t be a part of this fight, you need to run.”
 She looked at me with fear.

 “Mom!
 I’m not going to run!
-The pack needs help and I’m going to help!”
+The pack needs help and I’m going to help!
+It’s my duty.”
 I replied, walking toward the door again.

 She ran and stood in front of me, “Ryder, this isn’t up for discussion.
+Your duty is to stay alive.
 If you want to help then get out of here.
 Go to the cabin, the one deep inside the border.
 You remember?”

 I nodded, my eyes filling with tears, “You’re not coming?”